 What is EHR optimization from each perspective of your organization?
 Gather feedback from all users of your EHR regarding their individual experiences with functionality.
 This could be done by survey, email, meetings, etc. Depending on what improvements you hope to make, you may need to gather feedback from patients as well.

-Once you have identified those areas that cause the most stress and frustration for your staff, you can begin to implement changes by working on the low-hanging fruit – items that are relatively easy to implement but will have a significant impact.
+Once you have identified those areas that cause the most stress and frustration for your patients and staff, you can begin to implement changes by working on the low-hanging fruit – items that are relatively easy to implement but will have a significant impact.

 Anything that can be done to streamline workflows and make documentation more efficient will bring you closer to optimization success.